muhammadmateen027/Videly-Movie-Rental-Backend/Readme.md

 # Videly
 ## A NodeJs Example
+This project is fully controll the backend of Movies Rental Shop.
-This project is only for beginner to understand Express, MongoDB and Fawn.
+This projects is build on by using lot of dependencies like Express, MongoDB and Fawn etc.
 Here you can get help in creating and designing MongoDB database using NodeJs.
+There is a full guide, how you can get start in NodeJS.

 **MongoDB on Mac**: To install mongodb on Mac follow this link: [Install on Mac](https://treehouse.github.io/installation-guides/mac/mongo-mac.html).